nilabhrardas/xxdi/README.md

 *Note: Missings values (*NA*s) are addressed internally within each function, so we can ignore those for now.*

 ### Calculate expertise indices
 Now, we will use this example data to calculate the expertise indices and their vairants for this scholarly institution.
 The expertise index functions illstrated below output a list of two vectors: one that gives the magnitude of the index (say 'x'), and another that gives the list of the top 'x' thematic areas.
+For example, the 'x_index()' function, used to calculate the x-index, returns a '$x.index' which is the magnitude or value of the x-index and a '$x.ketwords' which is the list of the top cited keywords that reach the x-index threshold.

 #### $x$-index
 The $x$-index is a measure of thematic area expertise depth and is computed using the indexed keywords.
 To compute the $x$-index, we use the 'x_index()' function: